tymeart/moosic/README.md

-A web music player built in React.
+A web music player built with React and Redux.